![]() |

 - Indentation: Python uses spaces (indentation) to define the block of code inside the loop.
 No curly braces

-like other languages. - Colons (
+{}like other languages. - Colons (

-.
+:): After the loop condition (whetherfororwhile), always remember the colon:.
 This tells Python that the next lines are part of the loop.

 Example to Remember Both Loops:

-for
+for loop:

-loop:
+while loop:

 To summarize:

-loop: Use it when you want to repeat the loop as long as a condition is true.
+forloop: Use it when you know how many times you want to repeat the loop (like counting).whileloop: Use it when you want to repeat the loop as long as a condition is true.

 Note: